mtilchen/motown/README.md

 # _Motown_: Easy JavaScript Apps for Metro #

-Motown is designed to help you build Metro-style apps based on web technologies that are maintainable and have great performance, using as little code as possible.
+Motown is a library designed to help you build Metro-style apps based on web technologies that are maintainable and have great performance, using as little code as possible.
 It makes smaller applications easy and larger more complex applications possible.

 ## Goals ##